 Easy: The idea of taking a paternity test is stressful enough-you don’t need it to be compounded by complicated procedures.
 The kit (and the website for the lab) should have clear instructions on how to collect the DNA correctly the first time so that there won’t be delays in the testing process later on down the line.

 Fast: Waiting a long time for the results of any type of test is the worst, isn’t it?
 A good paternity test lab provides options for you so you can get your report as quickly as possible.
-At the minimum, you should get results posted in 5 days or less after samples arrive at the lab.
-The best DNA test labs provide 1-day service.
+At the minimum, you should get results posted in five (5) days or less after samples arrive at the lab.
+The best DNA test labs provide 1-day service or even same-day service.

 Accurate: You have to be able to trust that your home paternity test results are accurate.
 You just do.
 The best indicator that you’re likely to get accurate results is to choose a highly-accredited DNA lab.
 This type of lab maintains strict standards for handling samples and testing, and is regularly audited by outside regulatory agencies to ensure it is in compliance with or exceed industry-accepted standards.
 Not all companies who sell paternity test services are accredited, so be sure to check for accreditation information on the box and/or website.